 For Everyone:

 If you have ever studied as part of a group, you know how difficult it can be to stay focused.
-In an SI session, however, the SI leader is prepared with group activities that ensure everyone is on task and learning the material.
+In a PASS session, however, the PASS leader is prepared with group activities that ensure everyone is on task and learning the material.
 In this environment, students practice course-specific study strategies, test their understanding of the material, and prepare for exams.
-SI provides an effective way to study with classmates and a trained facilitator who knows the course content.
+PASS provides an effective way to study with classmates and a trained facilitator who knows the course content.

-SI is a free resource available to everyone enrolled in an SI-supported course.
-Each semester, we see that students who participate in SI sessions tend to earn better grades than those who don’t.
+PASS is a free resource available to everyone enrolled in a PASS-supported course.
+Each semester, we see that students who participate in PASS sessions tend to earn better grades than those who don’t.